Biggio HR, Blue Jays begin 2020 odyssey by beating Rays 6-4

 Players from both teams took the field during pregame ceremonies — the Blue Jays lined up along the third base and left field foul line, with the Rays positioned up the first base and right field line — and held a 600-foot long piece of black cloth in solidarity.

-Toronot players Anthony Alford and Santiago Espinal kneeled during the playing of the Canadian national anthem, then were joined by Biggio and Vladimir Guerrero Jr. in kneeling during the U.S. anthem.
+Toronto players Anthony Alford and Santiago Espinal knelt during the playing of the Canadian national anthem, then were joined by Biggio and Vladimir Guerrero Jr. in kneeling during the U.S. anthem.

 Ozzie Timmons and Rodney Linares, Tampa Bay’s first- and third-base coaches, kneeled during the U.S. anthem while shortstop Willy Adames stood between them with a hand on each of their shoulders.